akdataai/migrate-java-db-to-azure/step-01-deploy-java-ee-app-to-VM/README.md

       psql "dbname=postgres host=10.0.1.4 user=postgres password=Demopass1234567 port=5432"
       ```

-# Deploy Pet Store Application to WildFly and PostgreSQL
+# Deploy Pet Store Application On-Premises to WildFly and PostgreSQL
-# Deploy Pet Store Application On-Premises

 In this section we will deploy our Java Pet Store application to the on-premises VM.
 The steps below will: